Deformities - Injuries

 Osteoarthitis of the hip and knee

-Idiopathic osteoarthritis is a disease of unknown aetiology diagnosed in middle age, that affects some of the major joints of the lower limbs.
-It involves cartilage, synovial membrane, menisci, and articular surface of the bones at later stages.
+Idiopathic osteoarthritis is a disease of unknown aetiology diagnosed in adult life, that affects some of the major joints of the lower (usually) limbs.
+It affects cartilage, synovial membrane, menisci.

-Pain is characterized by short or long standing flare-ups and remission.
-Climbing the stairs and keeping an upright position are sometimes intolerable.
+Pain is characterized by short or long-standing flare-ups and remissions.
+Using the stairs and keeping an upright position are sometimes intolerable.
 Nocturnal pain is noted at late stages.

-1. Infections – acute or low-grade – requiring long standing intravenous antibiotics and surgical debridement or exchange of implants
+1. Infections (1%-2%)– acute or low-grade – requiring long standing intravenous antibiotics and surgical debridement or exchange of implants.

 2. Loosening of the implants due to wear of the articulated parts.
-This is usually detected many years after implantation and revision of the arthroplasty is indicated.
+This is usually detected years after implantation and revision of the arthroplasty is required.

 <p>Αμφοτεερόπλευρη ολική αρθροπλαστική ισχίου</p>